ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

 The LogDNA agent collects STDOUT, STDERR, logs with the extension `*.log`, and extensionsless files that are stored in the `/var/log` directory of your pod.
 By default, logs are collected from all namespaces, including `kube-system`, and automatically forwarded to the {{site.data.keyword.la_full_notm}} service.

 Choose any of the following options to deploy the LogDNA agent:
 * Option 1: Get up and running by using the LogDNA agent V1.

-For example, you can use this option for proofs of concept, and development environments.
+    For example, you can use this option for a proof of concept, and for development environments.

+    The LogDNA agent is updated automatically.

+    The LogDNA agent is configured with default values.
+For more information, see [LogDNA agent V1 environment variables]().

 * Option 2: Deploy and configure the LogDNA agent V1 for production, regulated, and highly available workloads.

 ### Option 1.
 Get up and running by using the LogDNA agent V1